At a glance

 There are several reasons that can cause your skin to be dry.
 We’ve categorized them into external factors and internal factors.
-While all these factors can add up to cause dryness on your face, it’s important to understand which ones might be the biggest factors in order to address these first.
+While all these factors can add up to cause dryness on your face, it’s important to understand which ones might be the most significant factors to address these first.

-The good news is that you can easily treat your dry skin once you’ve identified the main reasons behind it.
+The good news is that you can effectively treat your dry skin once you’ve identified the main reasons behind it.

 External factors to dry facial skin

-The main external causes to skin dehydration tend to be your environment and your skin care routine:
+The main external causes of skin dehydration tend to be your environment and your skin care routine:

 - How your environment can cause skin dryness: if you live in a particularly cold, dry, or hot weather, your skin will be affected.
 Seasonal changes can also worsen your condition.
 And as we’ve discussed many times before, excessive exposure to sunlight will cause premature skin aging, which might, in turn, lead to dehydration.

 - Is your skin care routine appropriate?
 Inappropriate skincare routine for dry skin is another leading factor to facial dehydration.
 Washing your face too often with damaging chemicals or using hot water can remove the lipids that are naturally present in your skin and, as a result, cause dehydration.
 It is thus critical to adapt your skin care routine to treat dry skin concerns.
 This might also mean adapting your routine through the year as the weather changes.

 There are four main internal factors that can cause dry facial skin.
 The first three are unfortunately not under your control, but the last one is very much so.